T-Kepley-McGuire/starter-thinkfulbnb/README.md

 # Thinkfulbnb

+### A Thinkful Assignment

+This is the front page for a vacation home booking app (similar to AirBnB)

+#### *This codebase is forked and derived from the original work by Thinkful*

+## Installation

+1. Fork and Clone repository
+1. Open index.html in browser

+---

 Thinkfulbnb is a vacation rental website that allows people to rent out their homes to people who are seeking short-term accommodations in that locale.
 Thinkfulbnb hosts rent out different kinds of properties, including single rooms, apartments, and unique living spaces such as yachts, houseboats, yurts, tiny houses, and even renovated medieval castles.

 For this assignment, you will implement Thinkfulbnb's landing page in HTML & CSS.